pranavpr/system-design-notes/_posts/2020-04-26-netflix-system-design.md

 The use of CDN for delivering video would boost the performance as videos would be served from location near to users reducing the number of network hops.
 Also CDN can cache the video in memory for even faster delivery.

-In-fact Netflix has build their own CDN network known as [Open Connect](https://openconnect.netflix.com/en/){:target="\_blank"} for delivering the videos.
+> In-fact Netflix has build their own CDN network known as [Open Connect](https://openconnect.netflix.com/en/){:target="\_blank"} for efficiently delivering the videos.
 Open Connect uses specialized Open Connect Appliances (OCAs) embedded in ISP networks which are highly optimized for video delivery.

 ### Scalability